 Should we say Malay or Malaysian?
 Both !
 In fact, everything depends on the context, because the two terms do not have exactly the same meaning.

-One can be Malaysian, that is to say of Malaysian nationality, without being Malay.
+You can be Malaysian, that is, of Malaysian nationality, without being Malaysian.

-Malaysians are Malaysian nationals.
-The Malays are the majority ethno-linguistic and historical community of the country (the Chinese and Indian communities are also important, and there are also the indigenous communities of Borneo).
+The Malaysians are the country's majority ethno-linguistic and historical community.
+Chinese and Indian communities are also important in Malaysia, and there are also indigenous communities in Borneo.

-1 - a person who practices the religion of Islam, who speaks Malay, who conforms to Malay customs AND 2 - who has origins in the Federation of Malaysia or Singapore before the Independence of August 31, 1957, or who is the child of at least one parent born in the population belonging at the time to the Federation of Malaysia.
+1 - a person who practices the religion of Islam, who speaks Malay, who conforms to Malay customs AND 2 - who has origins within the Federation of Malaysia or Singapore before Independence on 31 August 1957, or who is the child of at least one parent born among the population then belonging to the Federation of Malaysia.

-Conclusion: Malay Malaysians are Malaysians, but not all Malaysians are Malay ...
+In other words: the Malaysians of Malaysia are Malaysians, but not all Malaysians are Malaysians?

 Origin and religion are culturally very intertwined in Malaysia.
 But the ethnic and religious discrimination thus institutionalized has consequences on the daily lives of its 31.5 million or so inhabitants.